alexbaban/Instructions/Hybrid Web Application Developer/README.md

 - Communication services and API from Twilio
 - OpenBD (ColdFusion application server) and Node.js (for Pusher.com interaction)

-The source code is private but I'm willing to show it at an interview, here are some screenshots of the web interface:
+The source code is private but I'm willing to show it at an interview, here are some screenshots of the responsive web interface:

 ### Dashboard
 <img src="Capture-dashboard.png" alt="Servosafe Dashboard" width="700" />